Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - US style residential house where the actual boss is.
 You've teleported right onto him the Spider Mastermind on accident when stepping on mysterious sector as you see it in Automap.
 Don't worry, we can resurrect him, lemme get you back.
 Followed by stanley parable open giant happy ending No. 1
 - [Diabolus EX](https://www.doomworld.com/forum/topic/101473-gzdoom-diabolus-ex-v11/) has Neon grid

-## Idea
+## Idea & Random

 Cool ideas that scope is way too huge for me to realize now, but maybe you will?
+Also by other reasons too.

 - Zenless Zone Zero TC.
 Entire Unity Game, remade as a Gameplay mod PWAD or better, drastic Total Conversion with maps complete with the 1 to 1 gameplay
 - Dangdut in GM1 MIDI.
 Soundtrack for Doom WADs using Dangdut styled song.
 The one that goes e.g. dung tak dung